 Research Capabilities

-The Institute currently maps more than 2,000 conditions across infection-associated, autoimmune, neurologic, endocrine, environmental, metabolic, trauma-linked, and complex multisystem presentations.
+The Institute currently maps more than 2,000 conditions spanning infection-associated, autoimmune, neurologic, endocrine, environmental, metabolic, trauma-linked, and complex multisystem presentations.
+This breadth enables cross-condition modeling that reveals shared mechanisms, risk patterns, and intervention pathways often missed by siloed research.

 But the real breakthrough is how these conditions behave inside the system.